sentenial/developer-docs/pages/prodOpenBanking/ob_healthchkallbnks.md

 ## API Details

+{% include tip.html content="This functionality is not currently available on the Sandbox or Live environments.
+The feature will be available on the Sandbox from the end of January 2021 and on the Live environment from early February 2021. " %}

-The Health Check service for all banks returns a score for all APSPs.
+The status check service for all banks returns a score for all APSPs.

 * Possible Scores:
   * `0`: There are some connectivity issues.